Netflix/atlas-docs/docs/asl/des.md

 * `training` - the number of intervals to use for warming up before generating an output
 * `alpha` - is a data smoothing factor
 * `beta` - is a trend smoothing factor

+!!! note
+    For most use cases, the sliding variant of DES, [:sdes](ref/sdes.md), should be used instead.

 ### Training